A simple guide for beginners. - 2 minute read

 1. Know your hair type

 While we all are hyper vigilant about our facial skin, we are mostly unaware of the requirements of our scalp and hair.
 With a change in the weather, lifestyle, water quality, hormones, stress levels, diet, the needs of your hair change too.
 Keep switching hair products during seasons, choose care & styling products keeping in mind the current state of your hair.
+In winters, you may need to switch to a shampoo or hair mask for dry hair while in summers, you may need more lightweight products.
 Your hair shape is determined by the shape of the follicle.
 Selecting products specifically meant for your hair shape(curly, wavy, straight) will further help you achieve the desired finish and appearance.
 Experimenting with the shape is great and so is enhancing its natural state.
 Choose what you like and use products that compliment the same.

 2. Scalp Exfoliation